Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/define/json-and-js.md

 [extensions](/blockly/guides/create-custom-blocks/define/extensions).

 :::info
-Key Term: The "JSON" objects are, in fact, plain JavaScript objects.
+The "JSON" objects are, in fact, plain JavaScript objects.
 They are called JSON objects because their values must be serializable as JSON.
 The term is used because (a) it appears in the Blockly API and (b) it is a convenient way to distinguish between the two different methods of defining blocks.